 wgiCertify is a totally reimagined way of training judges for the indoor marching arts.
 Powered by E-Adjudicate, this exciting new service uses a combination of online tutorials combined with levels of personalized local mentoring.
 Candidates will navigate this comprehensive training series covering their particular caption philosophy, numbers management, and tips for recording performance commentary.

 WGI has entered into a multi-phase partnership with E-Adjudicate to deliver significant benefits to instructors and judges on a local, national, and international level.
 This partnership allows WGI to provide various online solutions in design consultation and judge commentary as well as make wgiCertify a cornerstone of WGI judge training.
 Another benefit is the program offered to Circuit Partners to certify judges on a local level.

-Levels 400 and 500 are currently under development for color guard, with 300 caption level training in development for percussion, and winds 100 level anticipated availability in early 2019.
+Level 300 caption level training is in development for percussion, and winds 100 level anticipated 2020.
 Current WGI judges will be grandfathered into the program.

 “Certifying our judges has been discussed for years in WGI and we are extremely pleased that our partnership with E-Adjudicate gives us the platform to deliver this training universally in our activity,” said Ron Nankervis, Executive Director.
 “This is just the start of making standardized judge training a cornerstone of the services we provide to our participating groups.”